 Clerics, Druids, Rangers, and Paladins: These casters know all of the effect and meta words of power assigned to their respective classes and may arrange wordspells using any words that their spell slots can use.

-Magi, Witches, and Wizards: Witches and wizards begin play knowing all 0-level effect and meta words for their respective classes and a number of 1st-level effect or meta words equal to 3 + the witch's or wizard's Intelligence modifier.
-Magi begin play with a number of 1st-level effect or meta words in their spellbooks equal to 2 + their Intelligence modifier.
-Whenever witches, wizards, or magi gain another level in their respective classes, they add 2 additional words to their spellbook or familiar, of any level they can cast.
+Magi, Witches, and Wizards: Magi, witches, and wizards begin play knowing all 0-level effect and meta words for their respective classes and a number of 1st-level effect or meta words equal to 3 + their Intelligence modifier.
+Whenever magi, witches, or wizards gain another level in their respective classes, they add 2 additional words to their spellbook or familiar, of any level they can cast.
 They can add new effect or meta words to their spellbooks or familiars for the same time and cost as it would take to add a spell of the same level.

 Some classes interact with these rules a little differently from the others.
 From sorcerer bloodlines to cleric domains, each of these specific rules are discussed here.